Thanks for finding me here.

 The love of stories started in my childhood in a factory town in Connecticut but eventually led to my first post-college job as a book editor in New York City.

-A few years later a great gust of adventure carried me to California where I landed my next job as a literary agent in an offbeat office in Los Angeles.
+A few years later a great gust of adventure carried me to Los Angeles, where I landed my next job as a literary agent in an offbeat office on Melrose Ave.

-I might have stayed in California as long as the sun kept shining and the surf kept rolling, but ultimately couldn’t resist an offer to teach English at a Japanese University.
-So I stumbled to the other side of the world where, sitting beside a Shinto shrine near my Tokyo apartment one day, I began to write a short story about my Catholic girlhood.
+I might have stayed in California as long as the sun kept shining and the surf kept rolling, but ultimately couldn't resist an offer to teach English at a Japanese University.
+So I stumbled to the other side of the world where, sitting beside a Shinto shrine near my Tokyo apartment, I began to write a short story about my Catholic girlhood.

 Two years and many pages later, I had seeded my life as a writer.
 I had also become restless and, once again, followed my peripatetic heart, this time to Europe and a teaching job in the wee but wonderful country of Luxembourg.
 While there, I published my first story.